 I had tried all the options for him: private tuition, tuition centre.
 But he’s struggling… His P5 SA1, CA2 [scores] are all around 38% only.

 For some children, acquiring Mandarin proficiency is an all-consuming challenge, and it’s not uncommon to hear of a child still grappling to make sense of the language after available avenues of help have been exhausted.
-At their wits’ end, some parents have turned to a last-resort option: Obtaining an exemption from the MTL.
+A number of parents have turned to a last-resort solution: Obtaining an exemption from the MTL.
 According to Singapore’s Ministry of Education (MOE), such exemptions are granted for “exceptional circumstances,” which they say fall under two broad categories:

 Those who join or rejoin the school system mid-stream without prior learning of the MTL.